-*The Workhouse Ceramics Program currently has one shared studio space available for up to two ceramic artists.
-See below or contact the Ceramics Director-Dale Marhanka at firstname.lastname@example.org for information regarding the shared studo space.*
+*The Workhouse Ceramics Program currently has 1/2 of the new shared Emerging Ceramic Artist studio space available.
+See below or contact the Ceramics Director-Dale Marhanka at firstname.lastname@example.org for information regarding the Emerging Ceramic Artist studio space.*

 Workhouse Arts Center